 The One-Note Relationship: We all have that friend.
 The one who wants to tell us AGAIN about the same work problems, the same irritating habits her husband has or the same stories about her daughter’s rise to ballet stardom.
 Interesting the first few times - maybe, then very tiresome.
 As with friends, consumers find that the one-note relationship gets very tiresome and stale over time, leaving an opening for a fresh competitive message to steal your relationship.
 If we want to sustain relationships, we need to keep the conversation fresh.

-Relationship Marketing Concept #4:
+Customer Relationship Marketing Strategy #4:

 Quality Time: I heard a great quote from a comedian whose wife considered shoe shopping as “quality time”, but watching football wasn’t.
 He summed it up by saying, “Quality time means that we’re doing what she wants.”
 Too many relationships are one-dimensional, defined and timed by one person not both.
 Brands are no different.
 While a consistent brand message is important, it needs to be delivered in a way that understands the customer’s perspective, the customer’s purchase cycle.
 To really engage customers, we need to create dialogue that is interesting to both parties.
 Brands can’t just talk about their products, they have to listen and respond to their customers’ needs.